HampusKalmar/ezproj-cli-tool/Test-specification.md

 # Test specification

 ### Introduction
+The goal with this document is to specify the test cases for the cli-tool.
+The test cases are based on the issues that can be found on my GitHub page.

 ### Before you start
 Download the zip and install the cli-tool as described in the readme.md file.